thewca/wca-regulations/wca-regulations-2012.md

   - 2k2) Is suspected of cheating or defrauding the officials during the competition.
     - 2k2a) The WCA Delegate may disqualify any suspected results.
   - 2k3) Behaves in a way that is unlawful, violent or indecent; or intentionally damages venue facilities or personal property within the venue.
   - 2k4) Interferes with, or distracts others during, the competition.
+[NOTE: Comma doesn't go there]
   - 2k5) Fails to abide by WCA Regulations during the competition.
 - 2l) A competitor may be disqualified immediately, or after a warning, depending on the nature and severity of the infraction.
 - 2m) A disqualified competitor is not eligible for the refund of any expenses due to participating in the competition.